hummingdrone-co/hummingbot/README.md

 ```
 - You should see all input devices here.
 Joysticks are referred to by **jsX**.
 Our case it is **js1**.

-- Test your joystick.
+- Test your joystick with command below.
 ```shell
 sudo jstest /dev/input/js1
 ```
 * Move your joystick and see the data changes.

-- Make your joystick accesible for ROS node with command below.
+- Make your joystick accessible for ROS node with command below.
 ```shell
 sudo chmod a+rw /dev/input/js1
 ```